How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 Amoxicillin

-This antibacterial drug can be prescribed alongside other medications to treat an infection.
-This comes under the class of penicillin medicine.
-Unfortunately, amoxicillin over the counter is not available.
+Doctors prescribe this antibacterial drug alongside other medications to treat an infection, as this comes under penicillin medicine.
+Unfortunately, Amoxicillin over the counter is not available.

 Ceftriaxone

-Ceftriaxone is typically prescribed for severe bacterial infections, namely pneumonia or meningitis.
-This antibiotic is also given before surgery to help prevent infections.
+Doctors prescribe ceftriaxone for severe bacterial infections, namely pneumonia or meningitis.
+Doctors also administer this antibiotic before surgery to help prevent infections.

 Levofloxacin

 This antibiotic comes under the class of drugs called fluoroquinolones.
-These are mainly used to treat bacterial infections, including bronchitis and respiratory tract infections.
-However, it is less commonly prescribed due to its widely experienced side effects, such as headaches, numbness, etc.
+Doctors prescribe it to treat bacterial infections, including bronchitis and respiratory tract infections.
+However, doctors don’t commonly recommend it due to its widely experienced side effects, such as headaches, numbness,

 Clindamycin

 This antibiotic halts bacterial growth.
-It is used to treat severe or rare infections.
+Doctors usually prescribe it to treat severe or rare infections.

 Cephalexin

-This antibiotic belongs to the class of cephalosporins and is widely prescribed for adults and children.
-Commonly cephalexin is used to treat UTIs, ear infections, and bone infections.
+This antibiotic belongs to the class of cephalosporins, and doctors recommend it for adults and children.
+Doctors prescribe cephalexin to treat UTIs, ear infections, and bone infections.

 Doxycycline

-It has been established that this antibiotic may also have anti-inflammatory properties, which is why it is prescribed to treat or prevent a dermatological infection.
+This antibiotic may also have anti-inflammatory properties, so doctors prescribe it to treat or prevent a dermatological infection.

 Metronidazole